tardate/LittleArduinoProjects/STM32/STM32F103C8T6/BareMetal/README.md

 The delay function used in the program is not timer based - it just does a NOP loop for an appropriate number of cycles.

-I changed the program to use a 10ms delay between on and off transitions, used the scope to measure the resulting waveform, and then calcualted what the correct number of loops per millisecond should be.
+I changed the program to use a 10ms delay between on and off transitions, used a scope to measure the resulting waveform, and then calcualted what the correct number of loops per millisecond should be.
-(an alternative approach would be to disassemble the code and count the operations and operation timing, but this was quicker!)
+An alternative approach would be to disassemble the code and count the operations and operation timing, but this was quicker!

 At 10ms per transition (20ms full cycle), we should see a [50Hz](https://www.wolframalpha.com/input/?i=1%2F%282+*+10ms%29) square wave.
 Hooking up to an oscilloscope, that's exactly what I'm recording: